xmos/lib_audio_dsp/README.rst

 lib_audio_dsp is a DSP library for the XMOS xcore architecture.
 It facilitates the creation of multithreaded audio DSP pipelines that efficiently utilise the xcore architecture.

-The library is built around a set of DSP function blocks, referred to in the documentation as "Stages”, which have a consistent API and can be combined to create many different designs.
+The library is built around a set of DSP function blocks, referred to in the documentation as "Stages", which have a consistent API and can be combined to create many different designs.

 ********